More New England Patriots skipping White House visit

 Story highlights

-- Six players said they don't be going to the White House
+- Six players said they won't be going to the White House

 - Some of them cited their opposition to Trump